 When we went to dinner in the evening, we had to wear sweaters.
 When we got up for a sunrise backcountry tour to photograph the sunrise, we had to wear down jackets.
 It was freezing cold until later morning when the sun was fully up.

 If you are really looking for a unique experience, consider visiting Monument Valley during the winter, when the valley is occasionally blanketed in snow.

 Monument Valley is a Navajo Tribal Park and is administered and cared for directly by the Navajo Nation.
-For this reason, all vehicles must pay a $20 entrance to the park, which is good for up to four passengers for the duration of your stay in the valley.
+For this reason, you must pay $8 per person to enter the park.
+National park passes are not accepted.

-The Navajo Nation also arrange more in-depth tours, as some areas of Monument Valley can only be accessed with local guides.
+The Navajo Nation also arranges more in-depth tours, as some areas of Monument Valley can only be accessed with local guides.

 Our Top Recommended Tours in Monument Valley:

 - Sunset Tour of Monument Valley